wp-cli/handbook/index.md

 Success: 34 transients deleted from the database.
 ```

 For a more complete introduction to using WP-CLI, read the [Quick Start guide](https://wp-cli.org/docs/quick-start/).
-Or, catch up with [shell friends](https://wp-cli.org/docs/shell-friends/) to learn about helpful command line utilities.

 Already feel comfortable with the basics?
 Jump into the [complete list of commands](https://wp-cli.org/commands/) for detailed information on managing themes and plugins, importing and exporting data, performing database search-replace operations and more.